-Under CFATS, CISA requires facilities determined to be high-risk to develop and implement one of two types of security plans: a Site Security Plan (SSP) or an Alternative Security Program (ASP).
-After a facility submits either the SSP or the ASP for review, CISA Chemical Security Inspectors (CSI) conduct an AI at the facility to verify and validate that the content listed in the facility's security plan is accurate and complete, and to assist the facility in resolving any identified potential gaps.
-In order for the SSP or ASP to be approved, the facility's existing and planned equipment, processes, and procedures must sufficiently meet CISA's risk-based performance standards (RBPS).
+CISA requires facilities determined to be high-risk to develop and implement one of two types of security plans: a Site Security Plan (SSP) or an Alternative Security Program (ASP).1 After a facility submits the SSP/ASP for review, CISA Chemical Security Inspectors (CSIs) conduct an Authorization Inspection, or AI, at the facility to verify and validate that the content listed in the facility's security plan is accurate and complete, and to assist the facility in resolving any identified potential gaps.
+For the SSP/ASP to be approved, the facility's existing and planned equipment, processes, and procedures must sufficiently meet CISA's risk-based performance standards (RBPS).

-Notification and Scheduling for an Al
+Notification and Preparation for an Al

 To notify a facility of an AI, CISA sends the facility a Letter of Authorization via the Chemical Security Assessment Tool (CSAT)-the online portal for chemical facilities and CISA to submit and receive information.
-In addition, a CISA inspector will contact the facility site representative by phone and/or email to schedule a date and time.
+In addition, a CISA Inspector contacts the facility site representative by phone and/or email to schedule a date and time for the Al.

-What Is the Al Process?
+What Is the AI Process?